KonstantinosAdamis/Car-Parking-System/README.md

 # Car-Parking-System
 A Car Parking System with Arduino UNO R3

-For this project you will need 1 Arduino UNO R3, 1 Piezo Buzzer, 1 HC-SR04 Ultrasonic Distance Sensor, 1 LED and 1 220 Ω Resistor.
+For this project you will need 1 Arduino UNO R3, 1 Piezo Buzzer, 1 HC-SR04 Ultrasonic Distance Sensor, 1 Red LED and 1 220 Ω Resistor.

 The system helps the driver from having an accident with an object (e.g. wall) during the parking process.